gonzarth/gonzarth/README.md

 ***

-I'm an award-winning data scientist based in Brazil.
+I'm an award-winning data scientist and programmer based in Brazil.
 I hold a Master's Degree in Neuroscience, with focus on Artificial Intelligence, by the Federal University of Pará.
 Currently I'm working as a Machine Learning Engineer @ Data H, doing ML modeling in the context of Supply Chain.

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.

-I'm experienced with Machine Learning and Deep Learning modeling.
-Besides my work as a data scientist, I also love to do back-end software engineering.
-Usually I'm able to work on any sort of end-to-end data science project, but most of the time I'm dealing with time-series modeling, both in academia and industry.
-For cloud service provisioning I rely on Serverspace (but I can use other providers as needed).
+I solve problems ranging from back-end development to machine learning engineering.
+Usually I'm able to work on any en-to-end data science project, but for most of the time I've been dealing with time series modeling both in academia and industry.